OfficeDev/script-lab-2017/CUSTOM.FUNCTIONS.DOGFOOD.md

 ## Streaming functions:

+First, add the following line to your Libraries tab: `@types/custom-functions-runtime`.

-All you need is to **specify a callback of type `CustomFunctions.StreamingHandler<X>` as the last parameter to a streaming function**.
+Then, **specify a callback of type `CustomFunctions.StreamingHandler<X>` as the last parameter to a streaming function**.

 Simple case:  (from https://gist.github.com/Zlatkovsky/dd706c40431efabce962308789cba6f1)